**The 2020 ESA photo comp is now closed. Winners were announced at the ESA2020 Conference and can be found here.**

 2020 marks the 10th anniversary of the Ecological Society of Australia ‘Ecology in Action’ photo competition.
-To celebrate, we are excited to announce a ‘Best of the Decade – People’s Choice’ category.
+To celebrate, we were excited to announce a ‘Best of the Decade – People’s Choice’ category.

-This will bring together all the place-winning images from the last ten years and the opportunity for ESA members to vote for their favourite images in each category.
-This includes the three categories run every year (Outstanding in the Field; Niches and Hollows; and Beneath Southern Skies) as well as a fourth ‘Miscelleneous’ category for the place winners of categories run only once (A Student’s Life in the Field; Sent from My Mobile; Tasman Linkage; When No-one’s Watching).
+This brought together all the place-winning images from the last ten years and the opportunity for ESA members to vote for their favourite images in each category.
+This included the three categories run every year (Outstanding in the Field; Niches and Hollows; and Beneath Southern Skies) as well as a fourth ‘Miscelleneous’ category for the place winners of categories run only once (A Student’s Life in the Field; Sent from My Mobile; Tasman Linkage; When No-one’s Watching).

-The image with the highest number of public votes overall will be crowned ‘The Best of the Decade.’
+The image with the highest number of public votes overall was crowned ‘The Best of the Decade.’

-We’re seeking a visual exploration of how lockdown or similar restrictions have affected how you have practiced ecology.
-Entries can be as broad as you like, including anything that shows new, interesting, or even restricted ecological work; from new ways to collaborate online or to collect data, to social distancing restrictions in the bush, to interesting ideas or projects you’ve thought of as a result of lockdown.
+We sought a visual exploration of how lockdown or similar restrictions affected how ecologists practiced ecology.
+Entries could be broad, including anything that shows new, interesting, or even restricted ecological work; from new ways to collaborate online or to collect data, to social distancing restrictions in the bush, to interesting ideas or projects thought of as a result of lockdown.
 Perhaps of how the environment has changed due to lockdown; how animals and plants have responded to fewer people around our urban areas, or perhaps the opposite – how they have responded to areas where people have flocked to, seeking relief from restrictions and crowds of people.